-But what is left for me when there is no room for the unexpected, for drama, for danger, some dirt?
-For me life becomes a dull everyday routine where the biggest excitement of the day is crossing the street while the red light is on.
+But what is left for me when there is no room for the unexpected, for drama, for danger and some dirt?
+For me life becomes a dull everyday routine where the biggest excitement is to cross the street while the red light is on.
 My senses wide open when I travel in Bangladesh and India shut down because there is no stimulation.
 No chaos, no noise, no smell.
 When I walk through the streets of my city these days I’m surrounded by an anonymous crowd of black and grey coats which match the cold weather.
 I miss the colorful coats that are seen all over Beijing and brighten up any so cold and grey day there.
 I miss the chitchat, laughter or arguing between strangers that can be heard at every corner in India and Bangladesh.
-But here in Switzerland we stick to the plan because the next meeting where no final decisions are taken is waiting.
+But here in Switzerland there is not time for that.
+We are on our way to the next meeting where no final decisions are taken.
 Here we follow the rules because imagine what if nobody would…

 People looking at my unsettled lifestyle say that I’m running away from something.
 But hey, what is wrong with that if I got the possibilities to do so?
 Should I stay home all the time feeling trapped and unhappy?
 Should I be one more face walking down the street with no smile and complain about my job day after day but never change anything?
 No!
-So I don’t deny I’m fleeing.
-I’m fleeing from pure boredom.
+So the only thing I escape is pure boredom.
 I’m seeking for excitement, for passion, for danger to a degree that makes me feel alive.
 I want to be challenged and taught by the unknown and the different.
 I want to overcome the classification between we and them that I too often hear in western society.
-In mixing with Hindus, Muslims, Buddhists, Christians, Atheists and others, with poor and rich, with educated and illiterate people I learned one thing: That I don’t need to be afraid of the unknown and different.
+In mixing with Hindus, Muslims, Buddhists, Christians and Atheists, with poor and rich, with educated and illiterate people I learned one thing: That I don’t need to be afraid of the unknown and different.
 That we all have way more in common than what separates us.
 It makes me angry when people in the west talk about some cultures as backward and intolerant.
-My experience with some of those cultures is that they are more open and tolerant than we are.
+My experience with those cultures is that they are more open and tolerant than we are.
 I never felt judged or excluded due to my religion or skin color but have often been welcomed and invited by total strangers.

 I wish more Swiss would recognise that and embrace the new and unknown rather than building walls and more regulations.
 I wish that Swiss become more laid back and don’t say «imagine if everybody would do that» as soon as somebody does something outside the norm.
 Because not everybody is going to do it even if it would be legal.
 I wish that Switzerland would stop keeping up false double moral standards while praising our neutrality.
 Is it neutral to turn a blind eye on where money comes from when a dictator is parking it in Switzerland?
 Is it neutral to deliver weapons to countries like Saudi Arabia?

 I admit that I often forget about that when I’m preoccupied with the ever same daily life here or get frustrated when dealing with narrow minded people.
 So sometimes it takes guests from overseas to remind me of the beautiful place I live in.
-Doug from Canada forced me to explore Switzerland in the season I dislike for the cold and nasty weather.
-And I found a place full of beautiful scenes and some nice strangers offering us free rides or a warm meal and place to stay overnight when we wanted to camp on Creux du Van on New Year’s Eve.
-Even though we were tempted we decided to stick to the initial plan of a night out in the cold, putting up a tent and making a fire… illegal.
+A friend from Canada forced me to explore Switzerland in the season I dislike for the cold and nasty weather.
+And I found a country full of beautiful scenes and some nice strangers offering us free rides or when we started to put up a camp at Creux du Van on New Year’s Eve a family offered us to spend the night at their place instead.
+Even though the thought of a warm meal and bed was very tempting we decided to stick to our plan putting up a tent and making a fire… illegal.
 Just imagine if everybody would do that!